sonos/keyword-spotting-research-datasets/README.md

 detection, we hope to contribute to promote transparency and reproducibility in a highly concurrent field where datasets are often kept private.

 The datasets are available upon requests as described in the Dataset access section below.

-Please note that the statistics provided below might not remain consistent with the datasets provided as we might receive opt-out requests from the dataset contributors.
+Please note that the statistics displayed below might not remain consistent with the datasets provided.
+Indeed, under the GDPR and since voice recordings constitute personal data, dataset contributors have the right to opt out, see [the full License Terms](https://github.com/snipsco/keyword-spotting-research-datasets/blob/master/LICENSE) for more details.

 #### Dataset 1: Coucke et al., 2018, "Efficient keyword spotting using dilated convolutions and gating"